stianmandarin/craft-terms-of-service/README.md

 * `{{ craft.craftTermsOfService.get('tosConsent') }}` returns true if the TOS is enabled, but only if the (latest) TOS hasn't been accepted
 * `{{ craft.craftTermsOfService.get('tosHeadline') }}` returns the TOS headline.
 * `{{ craft.craftTermsOfService.get('tosBody')|raw }}` returns the TOS body.
-* You can change the display name of the plugin in the CP by going to its settings page.

 ### Example